Skip to main content

 When you know your team will be pumping orders out the door rapidly, you need to make sure that you have all machines, systems, and consumables available.
 For example, your conveyor system could endure various wear and tear type situations, so it might be good to check the spare conveyor belts, rollers, sensors, drives and related accessories.
 Further on, the packaging area needs to be set up properly and correspond with the ergonomic standards.
 Will there be a need for extra packing stations with more packing machines?
 Do you have enough consumables – carton boxes to mailing bags, in-the-box protection, and other materials?

-Pregis can support you during a time of increased need for both machines and consumables – whether you need to highlight sustainability commitment with our AirSpeed® MINI PAK'R® V3 machine compatible with the sustainable Renew and Renew Zero films or want to increase output with the Sharp® automated poly bagging systems.
+Pregis can support you during a time of increased need for both machines and consumables.
+Whether you want to highlight your sustainability commitment with our AirSpeed® MINI PAK'R® V3 machine—compatible with our sustainable Renew and Renew Zero films—or increase output with the Sharp® automated poly bagging systems, we have solutions to meet your goals.

 Load your stock prior to the peak season and plan with your suppliers in case of unexpected situations.
 Collaborate with your order management and data teams to forecast depending on previous years’ sales.
 You could monitor trends and reports for your industry to know what to expect in terms of volume orders.
 Make sure the items are in stock, and in case they go out and the demand is still high, have a quick action plan to load the stock as well as communicate to your customers that there might be potential shipping delays.